 Speaking of demand, a labor shortage is almost always accompanied by higher prices.
 It’s not that prices are abnormally high, but in this competitive market, rates will be higher than other U.S. cities.
 A kitchen remodel in Waco, Texas, isn’t going to cost the same as a remodel in Seattle.
 Selections, labor and the home’s condition all factor into the cost.
 In general, reality TV remodeling estimates are simply far lower than they are in real life, and sometimes don’t factor in the true cost of labor.

 The beauty of hiring a professional is that you have someone to guide you to the materials within your budget.
 The sink you found on Pinterest or the kitchen you saw on “House Hunters” might be beyond your means, but that doesn’t mean there aren’t plenty of acceptable—if not exciting—alternatives!
 A professional can help you narrow those choices down and offer different layouts that could help you save money.
 If there’s one thing not to skimp on, it’s hiring the right firm for your project.
 Quality carpenters don’t come at a discount, so if your project is large, you should view your remodel as an investment in skilled craftsmen and craftswomen.
 Don’t forget to shop around, but be willing to pay a premium for the right fit.
-Your team will be with you for months to come; you want to like spending time with them and trust in their abilities.
+Your remodeling team will be with you for months to come; you want to like spending time with them and trust in their abilities.

 One of the major things some HGTV shows skip over is the cost associated with those so-called “hiccups” the contractors always seem to run into: the rotting floor, the cracked foundation, the load-bearing wall, etc. While we’re glad it shows that remodeling can be a tricky business, the shows usually spend two minutes explaining what the problem is and how to easily fix it.
 They don’t always go into is the cost associated with those changes.
 Removing asbestos or eliminating a load-bearing wall can mean hiring an abatement company or engineer — added costs that should fall within your contingency fund.
-A good contractor will be able to give you examples of common problems that could pop up, and a great contractor will be able to do an inspection and estimate possible changes in scope before they occur.
+A top contractor will be able to give you examples of common problems that could pop up, and a great contractor will be able to do an inspection and estimate possible changes in scope before they occur.
 Whatever the hiccup, it’s a lot less glamorous in reality, but both require a high level of flexibility.